glenjarvis/ansible-hands-on/.github/ISSUE_TEMPLATE.md

 Copy and paste the output of what you are experiencing here.
 ```

-### Is there anythig else that you'd like to share?
+### Is there anything else that you'd like to share?